 Creation of the Office of the Developmental Disabilities Ombuds

 In 2017, Disability Rights Washington applied for and was awarded the contract to operate the Office of the Developmental Disabilities Ombuds.
 Work started by establishing offices for the Ombuds across the state in Seattle, Spokane and Olympia.
 Staff were hired and trained.
 Advisory Committee members were recruited, representing diversity across the 3 service regions and having a supermajority of Individuals with Developmental Disabilities.
 Finally, the protocols for the DD Ombuds were established and the website launched.

 Today, the systems for collecting complaints are being refined, volunteers are being located and trained, information is being gathered to present to legislators about the state of the service system, and the places where people are in need of outreach are being found.
-The DD Ombuds continue to work hard to serve Individuals with developmentral in Washington State.
+The DD Ombuds continues to work hard to serve individuals with developmental disabilities in Washington State.